 9. Communicate in Foreign Speaking Countries

 To navigate your way in foreign language speaking countries, it is important to effectively communicate your special dietary needs in the native language.
-Carry gluten free, dairy free or allergy free translation cards, language phrase guides and country specific travel paks with you at all times.
+Carry gluten free, dairy free or allergy free translation cards, language phrase guides and country specific travel kits with you at all times.

 Present the translation card to the wait staff and/or chef at the restaurant to communicate your food concerns.
 Also bring extra copies in the event that restaurant personal want to keep it for future reference!